elementalvoid/tonnage/README.md

 ```

 ## Development
-Dependency management uses the [dep](https://github.com/golang/dep) project.
+Dependency management is done with go modules.
 Release builds are created with [Gox](https://github.com/mitchellh/gox).
-Testing is done with unit tests and the [Go Meta Linter](https://github.com/alecthomas/gometalinter).
+Testing is done with unit tests and the [GolangCI-Lint](https://github.com/golangci/golangci-lint).
 ### Dependencies
+* A functioning Docker installation is required for the `make test` target as GolangCI-Lint is executed with Docker.
+* Git is required.

-A make target has been setup to install all the required tooling and install all dependencies.
+A make target has been setup to install Gox.
 ```
 $ make bootstrap
 ```